SysKitTeam/docs-monitor/how-to/citrix-xenapp/monitor-citrix-xenapp7-published-applications.md

 You need to perform this on **all the Delivery Controller servers** in your environment.
 {% endhint %}

-After you adjust the privileges on all the Delivery Controller servers, your Citrix environment will be configured for the SysKit Monitor Published Applications monitoring.
+After you adjust the privileges on all the Delivery Controller servers, your Citrix environment will be configured for the Syskit Monitor Published Applications monitoring.

 **In case of any difficulties during the configuration feel free to** [**contact**](https://www.syskit.com/company/contact-us) **our support team**.